 content (bytes) – the byte stream to use as the message content (passed in only when decomposing a message).

 Returns a string representation of this object, for debugging.

 list of weak references to the object (if defined)

 Add a sequence of items to the stream.
-The values are encoded based on their type: str, int, bool, list, or long.
+The values are encoded based on their type: bytes, str, int, bool, or list.